Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Out of the curved triangle: generalizing the connection formula and the fine asymptotics

-By the connection formula (\ref{ConnectFormula}) (also see Figure \ref{fig-2}), on the Stokes data side, the solutions studied in Theorem (\ref{thm-GIL-1}) are those associated with a point in the region $\Omega_0$, on the edges E1, E2, E3 or at the vertices V1, V2, V3.
-Those solutions are all smooth for $r \in (0,\infty)$.
-Let us consider the case that $(s_1^\mathbb{R}, s_2^\mathbb{R})$ lies out of the curved triangular.
-Then the corresponding $w_0(r)$, $w_1(r)$ or both of them must develop to singularity somewhere as $r$ decreases from $r=\infty$.
-Numerical experiments show there is a cut around each singularity.
-But we have evidences that hint these singularities and cuts are artificial: they can be avoided by choosing appropriate variables.
-For example, if we use variables $v_0=e^{2 w_0}$ and $v_1=e^{2 w_1}$, then $v_0$ and $v_1$ will have no cuts near $r>0$. $v_0$ or $v_1$ may still have singularities, i.e., in general $v_0$ and $v_1$ are not the final smooth variables.
-Fortunately, we could find two smooth variables for each part of Figure \ref{fig-3}, see Conjecture \ref{Conj}.
-From this point of view, Theorem (\ref{thm-GIL-1}) studies only those solutions that have ``positiveness" property so that after taking logarithm they are still real.
+By the connection formula \eqref{ConnectFormula} (see also Figure \ref{fig-2}), on the Stokes data side, the solutions studied in Theorem \ref{thm-GIL-1} are those parameterized by the point in the region $\Omega_0$, on the edges E1, E2, E3, and the vertices V1, V2, V3.
+These solutions are all smooth for $r \in (0,\infty)$.
+Consider the case where $\big(s_1^\mathbb{R}, s_2^\mathbb{R}\big)$ lies outside the curved triangle.
+Then the corresponding $w_0(r)$, $w_1(r)$, or both must evolve to a singularity somewhere as $r$ decreases from $r=\infty$.
+Numerical experiments show that there is a cut around every singularity.
+But we have evidence that these singularities and cuts are artificial: they can be avoided by choosing appropriate variables.
+For example, if we use variables $v_0={\rm e}^{2 w_0}$ and $v_1={\rm e}^{2 w_1}$, then $v_0$ and $v_1$ will have no cuts for $r>0$. $v_0$ or $v_1$ may still have singularities, i.e., in general, $v_0$ and $v_1$ are not the final smooth variables.
+Fortunately, we were able to find two smooth variables for each part of Figure \ref{fig-3}, see Conjecture~\ref{Conj}.
+From this point of view, Theorem \ref{thm-GIL-1} studies only those solutions that have ``positivity" property so that they are still real after taking logarithm.